Our Committee

 Chairperson - Granite Borders Landcare Committee Inc.

-Secretary - Granite Borders Landcare Committee Inc
+Secretary - Granite Borders Landcare Committee Inc.

 Richard Hicks

-Public Officer - Granite Borders Landcare Committee Inc
+Vice Chairperson & Public Officer - Granite Borders Landcare Committee Inc

 Richard is interested in preservation of the natural bush, native flora and fauna of Australia, protecting its natural resources, as well as farming land in harmonious coexistence.
 Issues that concern him include the impact of climate change and population growth on the sustainability of these community assets.